Subdivision & Subdivision related Applications

 A Lot Split, the division of a single parcel into two developable lots, is exempt from the platting requirement.
 However a Lot Split permit is required prior to recording a survey or executing any documents transferring ownership.
 Lot splits are governed by Title 11-3-3 of the Subdivision Ordinance.

 A Boundary Line Adjustment, making minor changes to the boundaries of parcels between owners of adjacent parcels of land, is required prior to recording a survey or executing any documents transferring ownership.
-A Boundary Line Adjustment is also required when two or more parcels under common ownership are consolidated into one tax parcel.
+A Boundary Line Adjustment to Consolidate two or more parcels is also required when two or more parcels under common ownership are consolidated into one tax parcel.
 Boundary Line Adjustments are governed by Title 11-3-2 of the Subdivision Ordinance.

 1. Pre-Application Conference: In order to convey critical information regarding the subdivision process, a pre-application conference is required prior to the submission of a subdivision application.
 The conference shall include the Administrative Officer, other appropriate City staff, and utility company representatives where advisable.
 Typically, the pre-application conference is held in conjunction with the weekly meeting of the City’s Development Review Committee.
 To schedule a pre-application conference, contact the Development Services Department at 641-421-3626 or via email at email@example.com.